On Kummer-like surfaces attached to singularity and modular forms: Introduction

 In order to study $\mathcal{G}_1$, we use another family $ \pi_{\mathcal{F}_1} : \mathcal{F}_1=\{S(t)| [t]\in T\} \rightarrow T $ of elliptic surfaces, where $S(t)$ is given by the Weierstrass equation

 Here, $S(t)$ gives a $K3$ surface (for detail, see (\ref{S(t)}) and Section 3.2).
 For a fixed point $[t] \in T$, $K(t)$ is a rational double covering of $S(t)$.
 We call $S(t)$ the partner surface of $K(t)$ (for this terminology, see Remark \ref{RemPartner}).
 The surface $S(t)$ has a simple structure as a lattice polarized $K3$ surface and the period mapping for $\mathcal{F}_1$ is studied in \cite{Na}.
-Especially, the period mapping characterize the parameter $t$.
+Especially, the period mapping characterizes the tuple $t$ of the parameters.
 Namely, $t_4, t_6, t_{10},t_{12},t_{18}$ are regarded as Hermitian modular forms for $SU(2,2)$ (see Theorem \ref{ThmModular}).

 Our families $\mathcal{G}_1$ and $\mathcal{F}_1$ are extensions of already known families of $K3$ surfaces as in the following diagram.

 Here, $\mathcal{F}_{\rm CD}$ is the family studied in \cite{CD} (see Section 5.1).
 Also, the horizontal arrows are corresponding to the rational double coverings for each member.
 We remark that the double covering induces a parametrization of $\mathcal{G}_1$ ($\mathcal{G}_{\rm Kum}$, resp.) by Hermitian (Siegel, resp.) modular forms derived from the period mapping of $\mathcal{F}_1$ ($\mathcal{F}_{\rm CD}$, resp.).